trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

     ```

 8. Restores user data from the shared preferences if it exists.
 This data is saved by default after login.
+    Can be used to check if a user is already logged in at launch, and can avoid having to log in again.

     ```java
     public static RiderInterface restoreData()